-Margaret is a mother, brand director, and experience producer living in Venice Beach, California.
+Margaret is a mother, brand director, and event producer living in Venice Beach, California.

 Raised in the woodland foothills of Northern California on the edge of Silicon Valley, Margaret grew up in a household that blended intellect and creativity.
 Her parents taught medicine and business at Stanford, while she was drawn to the natural world, the rituals of gathering, and the quiet power of beauty to bring people together.